What We Learned From A “Google Only” Marketing Approach

 I set up a new business on Google Maps and then went into the diner and asked Tam to help verify her listing and permission for me to build her Google My Business website.

 The Google My Business website has a some strengths and more than a few weaknesses.
 It’s very, very easy to auto-create from the data in the Google My Business dashboard; it’s very easy to maintain and update.
 If Tam adds a Google post or if she updates her hours of operation, her website is automatically updated.
 It’s mobile-ready.
 It’s one of the fastest web hosting platforms on the market, and it has HTTPS by default.
+Whether your organisation has adopted a hybrid or multi-cloud approach, PCCW Global’s SDN-powered Console Connect platform can provide real time access to the AWS cloud from enterprise locations around the world, click here to learn more about AWS cloud connectivity.

 But Google’s free website has it’s downsides.